 Ecoalf started in 2009 with a view of paving the way for a new generation of fabrics – recycled fabrics.
 Ecoalf have started many projects to clean up the Oceans from plastic.
 The number of plastics polluting the oceans is breathtaking, and they’re in a really poor state.
 So it’s great to see a fashion brand tackling this head on.
 They actively collect junk from the ocean and recycle them, turning them into timeless designs for us to wear.
 What a fantastically positive business!

-Antiform are a English brand based in bristol.
-The take reclaimed materials and mix that with traditional heritage crafts.
+Antiform is an English brand based in Bristol.
+They take reclaimed materials and mix that with traditional heritage crafts.
 The Brand started in 2007 by the founder Lizzie Harrison and use local expertise where possible from the materials to the workmanship.
-Antiform focus mainly on knitwear and produce fresh designs that can be worn throughout the year.
+Antiform focuses mainly on knitwear and produce fresh designs that can be worn throughout the year.

 Like some of the other big name high street brands, Urban Outfitters doesn’t have a good track record for their production practices.
 That’s why it is interesting to find that they have introduced their very own upcycled range.